 The Future Forest project has been made possible thanks to the generosity of you and other supporters.
-Together we raised £530,756.64 during the UK Aid Match campaign.
-With match funding from the UK government, the grand total raised is an incredible £1,061,513.28!
+Together we raised an incredible £1,183,066, including £530,756 of match funding from the UK government.

 In northern Ethiopia, temperatures are rising, trees are disappearing, land is becoming infertile and the desert is spreading.
 The Metema forest in Ethiopia is in the last green belt before the start of the desert.
 Without action, it will be on the brink of extinction in just 20 years.

 The climate crisis, high rates of tree felling and unsustainable tapping for frankincense, is stopping the frankincense forest from regenerating.
 This will have a devastating impact on communities who rely on the forest for food and income.
 There will be no buffer between them and the encroaching desert.